 Want to join the fun?
 Diana hosts virtual SciFri Trivia every Wednesday at 8:30 p.m.
 ET / 5:30 p.m.
 PT on Youtube and you are invited!
 Play by yourself or with a group and, if you win, enjoy the honor of naming one of the many plants in the SciFri office—and more!

 Invest in quality science journalism by making a donation to Science Friday.

-Diana Montano is the Outreach Manager at Science Friday, where she creates live events and partnerships to delight and engage audiences in the world of science.
+Diana Montano is the Experiences Manager at Science Friday, where she creates live events and partnerships to delight and engage audiences in the world of science.